-For some, behavior is wanted and may include:
+For some, the behavior is wanted and may include:

 Vestibular reintegration: This is a kind of corporal TMJ dizziness treatment pointed at selection toughen the vestibular system.
 The gathering of the vestibular system is to conduct indications to the brain about head and body arrangements comparative to seriousness.

 - Be seated on the edge of your bed.
 Turn your head 45 gradations to the left.
 Place a cushion under you, so when you lie down, it relaxes among your shoulders somewhat than under your head.